 In order to successfully set up a lobster trap, it is most important that you have knowledge and understanding of the lobster's traits.
 So what are the living characteristics of lobsters like?
 Lobsters usually live on the ocean floor at depths below 100 feet, but can also be found 1000 feet underwater!
 During the day lobsters are hidden in sand or rocks.
 They are nocturnal and hunt for food by using their antennas to sniff and find prey.
 In terms of lobster food, it eats everything alive or dead including mollusks, worms, fish, sea urchins, crabs and even other lobsters.

 After understanding the survival characteristics of lobsters, the next important thing to successful lobster trapping is the location of the traps.
 During the day, lobsters are often hidden in rock crevices and seaweed patches.
 So you should place lobster traps in places with many rocky ravines and lots of seaweed patches.
+A lobster trap can hold many types of lobster.

 Next to lobster traps, Salted Herring is the favorite bait fish used by lobster catchers to lure and trap lobsters.
 You can also use herring or other crustaceans and mollusks that lobsters love.
 The cost of using lobster bait will increase, affecting the profitability of lobster catchers.
 Therefore, Bluefish, Cod, Mackerel and Menhaden (known as Pogeys) are also used as bait to diversify food and reduce costs.